Development of a planar cable-driven parallel robot for submillimeter and terahertz beam mapping measurements: Conclusions

 \section{Conclusions}

 In this work, we presented a novel design for a beam mapper consisting of a bank of thermal sources positioned by a reconfigurable planar cable-driven robot.
 We gave a brief overview of the field of parallel robotics and the TIME concept of operations.
 We show that a simple, low-cost design using off the shelf aluminum extrusions, FDM 3D-printed components, and commercially available stepper motors and drivers is feasible for low-mass, low tension payloads.
 The design naturally permits scaling to larger workspaces, needing only a larger mapper frame, longer cables, and configuration file updates to be useful.
 We describe the operation of an apparatus for measuring the positioning accuracy of the robot in 3D, using a widely available consumer camera, and present the analysis methods and results of position measurement.
-We determine that the mapper has better than required position accuracy for this application.
+We determine that the mapper has better than required position accuracy for our application.
+The achievable map resolution is limited by the positioning accuracy, for which we measure an RMSE$\sim$2.7~mm across the workspace, allowing us to sample all beam planes in our system with at least two pixels per beam FWHM.